dummy-ilh/MINE/Regression/LR/Ch12_Transformations.md

-# Chapter 12 — Transformations
+# Chapter 12 — Transformations (Mastery Edition)

-*Synthesized from Kutner, Montgomery, Sheather, and ESL/ISL — expanded with plain-language explanations.
+*Synthesized from Kutner, Montgomery, Sheather, and ESL/ISL — expanded with plain-language explanations, ASCII diagrams, and additional material for full mastery of the topic.
 This chapter introduces a fresh small dataset with genuine curvature — our long-running 5-student dataset has been deliberately near-linear throughout Chapters 1–11 and isn't suited to demonstrating this chapter's fix.*

 **New example dataset** — a quantity that doubles at each step (a classic multiplicative/exponential growth pattern, e.g., bacterial population doubling per hour):